spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ### Application

 - *Prepare and communicate technical debt mitigation plan*.
 Develop a comprehensive plan to identify, address, and communicate strategies for managing technical debt before the system goes live.
+Please make sure that all the stakeholders are aware of any missing/incomplete features and agreed on the mitigation plan.
 - *Variables and parameter store values are set up*.
 Double-check whether you have all needed environment variables and parameter store values set up.
 Remember that this has some lead time on our side.
 If you are still missing parameters, create them.
-- *Third-Party Integrations and Compatibility Checks*.
+- *Third-Party Integrations, Compatibility and Performance Checks*.
 Make sure to test that your third-party integrations (and plugins) are available and working when turned into production mode, using production credential.
 It is often the case that you'd need to comply with specific additional security measures, such as IP whitelisting, port configuration or similar.
+Make sure to run a performance testing for 3rd party systems, especially if they are involved in some critical customers flows (like Checkout, Place order, etc).
 - *Prepare and implement DB creating on production*.
 F.e. commit propel migration for production and update deploy file to install DB from the commited migration files.

 ### Testing